Four Americas: Introducing the U.S. Political Compass

 • Not as politically active

-Green Quadrant (bottom left)
+Green Quadrant (bottom left) lib-left

 Pew type: Progressive left